 Visit Destination: Healthy Skin for more information on screening locations.

-Dermatologists recommend that you get a skin screening annually, but if you are at greater risk for skin cancer you should be checked every six months.
-And if you notice a change in a mole, see a dermatologist immediately.
+While dermatologists recommend that you get an annual skin screening, you should be checked every six months if you are at greater risk for skin cancer.
+And if you notice a change in a mole, consult a dermatologist immediately.